updated

 Domestic strong, international flat

-Jetstar’s domestic operations saw underlying EBIT jumped 38 per cent thanks to strong leisure travel demand during the Ashes and summer holiday season, with the premium Qantas airline seeing revenue climb 5 per cent.
+Jetstar’s domestic operations saw underlying earnings befoe tax and interest jump 38 per cent thanks to strong leisure travel demand during the Ashes cricket series and summer holiday season, with the premium Qantas airline seeing revenue climb 5 per cent.

-Its international business benefited from strong demand for flights to Bali, Japan, and New Zealand, although adjusted group EBIT for its international business including longer-distant routes fell 6 per cent as leisure travellers faced soaring ticket prices.
+Its international business benefited from strong demand for flights to Bali, Japan, and New Zealand, though adjusted group EBIT for its overseas routes, including longer-distant flights, fell 6 per cent as leisure travellers faced climbing ticket prices.

-Ms Hudson also warned the airline saw airport charges and government fees double the rate of inflation over the past 12 months.
+Ms Hudson also warned the airline saw airport charges and government fees double the rate of inflation over the past 12 months in an outcome it said is making it harder to manage airfare inflation.

-The group is guiding for adjusted EBIT growth between 10 per cent and 12 per cent over the 12 months to June 30.
+The airline is guiding for adjusted EBIT growth of between 10 per cent and 12 per cent over the 12 months to June 30.

-Its statutory profit finished at $925 million, up $2 million on the prior year period.
+Its statutory profit finished at $925 million, up $2m on the prior year period.

 Comments